DenizEs-1/sending-the-data-from-the-sensor-to-the-server-with-TM41294XL-board.-sim800l-using-/README.md

-#EQUIPMENT USED IN THE PROJECT:-
+#EQUIPMENT USED IN THE PROJECT:

 TM4C1294XL Evaluation Kit - Sensor Hub Booster Pack(for BMP180 Sensor and TMP006 Sensor) - Sim800l and LM2596 Voltage Regulator

 THE BUILDING PHASE OF THE PROJECT